Restoring an ancient landscape in a new era

-After acquiring Alder Creek, the League set out on a monumental task; doing what we can to ensure this landscape will be prepared for the current and future conditions that threaten its existence.
-To look to that future, we are inspired by its past.
+After acquiring Alder Creek, the League set out on a monumental task: Preparing this landscape to survive and thrive amid the existential threats of drought, warming temperatures, and megafires.
+As we anticipate this future, we are inspired by the past.

-This is true at Alder Creek.
-High tree density was a potential contributor to the areas of Alder Creek that burned at high severity in 2020, and it’s a remaining danger to the areas that have not recently burned.
-A significant amount of that increase in density is represented by white fir and other shade-tolerant species — trees that prefer denser forest without much sunlight that reaches the forest floor.
-These trees are generally considered contributors to severe wildfires because they can act as ladder fuels that allow fire to reach the crowns of giant sequoias.
+At Alder Creek, a significant amount of the increase in tree density is represented by white fir and other shade-tolerant species—trees that prefer denser forests where little sunlight reaches the forest floor.
+These trees can contribute to severe wildfires because they can act as ladder fuels and allow fire to reach the crowns of giant sequoias.
+High tree density was a potential contributor to the high-severity fires that burned parts of the property in 2020.
+And it remains a danger to the areas that have not recently burned.
 Under an intact fire regime, many of these shade-tolerant trees would have routinely been thinned by natural lightning fires or Indigenous cultural burning.
 The increased density is also connected to rapid spread of insect and fungus outbreaks and has decreased the ability of trees to survive prolonged drought.

 These conditions, when combined with the impacts of climate change, have caused an unprecedented loss of old-growth sequoias throughout the Sierra Nevada since 2015.
 Giant sequoias are in a fight for their lives.
 The League is committed to doing all we can to create a refugia for giant sequoia and other threatened or endangered flora and fauna at Alder Creek.